dart-lang/site-www/src/tools/pub/automated-publishing.md

 ## Publish from anywhere using a Service Account

-To allow automated publishing outside of GitHub Actions, you might authenticate using service accounts in way similiar to _Cloud Build_.
+To allow automated publishing outside of GitHub Actions, you might authenticate using service accounts in way similar to _Cloud Build_.

 This usually involves:
 * [Create a service account for publishing][create-svc],